DMAC and HB4545

 What is HB4545?

-House Bill 4545 is a Texas statute that went into effect immediately, starting on June 16, 2021.
-It requires schools to participate in accelerated instruction practices during the 2021-2022 school year, and beyond, for students who did not pass their STAAR tests in grades 3-8 or EOC assessments.
+House Bill 4545 is a Texas statute that went into effect immediately, starting in June 2021.
+It requires schools to participate in accelerated instruction practices–for students who did not pass their STAAR tests in grades 3-8 or EOC assessments.

 What does HB4545 include?

-This statute applies to the 2021-2022 school year as well as subsequent school years going forward.
+This statute applies to all school years going forward.

 Students who need accelerated instruction should receive ADDITIONAL INSTRUCTION through one of the following methods: